PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-If an entry references an redundant option (option that is not needed by this specific entry), this option shall be ignored.
+If an entry references a redundant option (option that is not needed by this specific entry), this option shall be ignored.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_1143